Grant Awards Recipients

 Dina received a $1,000 grant to revise History 325: Tokugawa Japan to include a more thoughtful and cohesive research plan.
 Typically 300-level history courses require a 15-page paper to prepare students for their more extensive senior thesis.
 The 300-level courses represent a critical juncture where students should be able to synthesize the research skills they have learned and do more advanced work.
 She met with Research and Instruction Librarian, Clint Baugess to map out this research plan.
 In the revised course, students first decided upon a research topic in consultation with Professor Lowy followed by a library session with Reference Librarian Baugess on how to conduct an effective search for sources.
 Students were grouped topically and in each research group they conducted peer reviews and organized a group presentation based on their findings.
 Professor Lowy used the Library’s bibliography rubric to give group members feedback and to evaluate students’ primary source analysis.

-Anne Douds Assistant Professor of Public Policy
+Anne Douds Associate Professor of Public Policy

 Worked closely with a reference librarian to improve the research and writing skills of her students in the course, “Introduction to Public Policy,” taught in the Spring 2019 semester.
 Anne reports that “I revised the course to add three modules on information literacy and one-on-one sessions with Kevin Moore and/or another librarian and/or me to train students on how to define issues, distinguish between fact and opinion, assess quality of resources, and integrate research into their analysis.”